pickjunk/min/README.md

 module.exports = config;
 ```

-### Advanced (Under the Hook)
+### Advanced (Under the Hood)

 The content from here on is not necessary to read.
-But if you are curious about how MIN works under the hook, topics below may be a good guide for you.
+But if you are curious about how MIN works under the hood, topics below may be a good guide for you.

 ### Code Splitting